bijection/g9/README.md

 .insertInto('#container')
 ```

-draws two dots at (x,y) and (y,x), as you might expect, but with no additional effort, it's interactive, so dragging either of the dots changes the value of x and y, and moves the other dot:
+draws two dots at (x,y) and (y,x).
+With no additional effort, it's interactive - dragging either of the dots changes the value of x and y, and moves the other dot:

 ![basic demo](basic.gif)